 - Delivery vans and motorcycles are currently excluded from the pseudo-final levy, partly due to existing incentives and zero-emission zones.

-For fossil fuel cars that were first made available before 1 January 2027, a transition period applies until 17 September 2030.
-After that date, the pseudo-final levy will also apply to these vehicles.
+For fossil fuel cars that were first made available before 1 January 2027, a transition period until 17 September 2030 is proposed.
+After that date, the pseudo-final levy would also apply to these vehicles.

-The government is gradually bringing the tax treatment of electric and fossil fuel passenger cars more into line.
-In the period from 2026 to 2028, the rate reduction in motor vehicle tax (MRB) for electric passenger cars will be increased from 25% to 30%.
-In 2029, the discount will be reduced to 25% again, after which it will be completely phased out on 1 January 2030.
-With this measure, the government is taxing larger electric and fossil fuel vehicles (categories D and E) equally.
+The government has indicated plans to gradually bring the tax treatment of electric and fossil fuel passenger cars more into line.
+Under the proposal, the motor vehicle tax (MRB) for electric passenger cars would increase from 25% to 30% in the period between 2026 and 2028.
+In 2029, the discount would be reduced to 25% again, after which it would be completely phased out on 1 January 2030.
+With this proposed measure, the government aims to tax larger electric and fossil fuel vehicles (categories D and E) equally.
 At the same time, it is reducing the tax differences for smaller and medium-sized vehicles (categories A to C).

-This measure contributes to a more balanced promotion of electric driving, with the tax benefit for heavier electric vehicles being phased out, while lighter models receive temporary additional support.
+This proposed measure contributes to a more balanced promotion of electric driving, with the tax benefit for heavier electric vehicles being phased out, while lighter models would receive temporary additional support.

-On 1 January 2025, the five-year BPM (tax on passenger cars and motorcycles) exemption for zero-emission special passenger cars (such as camper vans and wheelchair transport) and zero-emission motorcycles expired.
+As of 1 January 2025, the five-year BPM (tax on passenger cars and motorcycles) exemption for zero-emission special passenger cars (such as camper vans and wheelchair transport) and zero-emission motorcycles expired.
 As a result, the government taxes these vehicles in the same way as their fossil fuel counterparts.
 The government wants to rectify these undesirable tax differences between zero-emission and fossil fuel vehicles.
-To correct this, the government is introducing a fixed rate of €667 for zero-emission special passenger cars, as is the case for 'regular' electric cars.
-For zero-emission motorcycles, it introduces a fixed rate of €200.
+To correct this, the government is proposing a fixed rate of €667 for zero-emission special passenger cars, as is the case for 'regular' electric cars.
+For zero-emission motorcycles, it proposes a fixed rate of €200.

-The government also proposes to extend the reduced rate until 2030 for all zero-emission special cars and motorcycles.
-This means that zero-emission cars will pay the same amount of BPM as zero-emission special cars.
-In summary, the following tax rates apply:
+The government also intends to extend the reduced rate until 2030 for all zero-emission special cars and motorcycles.
+This means that zero-emission cars would pay the same amount of BPM as zero-emission special cars.
+In summary, the following tax rates would apply:

 - Zero-emission cars: €667